 The release of my book The Journey of the Heart marks the beginning of my third career.
-From rocket science, to opera singing, to writing and creation.
-Since I announced the upcoming release, I’ve already received many messages sharing how inspiring that is.
+From rocket science to opera singing to bold creation.
+Since I announced the upcoming release, I’ve already received many messages sharing how inspiring it is.
 I’m thinking to myself, both with humility and pride, that if it inspires others to dare and explore more, then I’m doing what I always wanted to do in the core of my soul.

 It’s not about what I do.
 It’s about how it encourages others to find that spark of hope within them to take one more step toward their true self.

 Because I left a successful career in the space industry for music, because I left my home country all by myself with a backpack and a suitcase to start a new life, because I sang on the subway platforms to survive after leaving my job as an executive, I’ve heard many times over the years that I was courageous and brave.
 Truth being said, just like you, I hate uncertainty.
 And in fact, I don’t see myself as someone particularly brave.
 To me, it’s not about courage, it’s about survival.